-Do you need to be near local amenities, schools or transport links?
+- Do you need to be near local amenities, like schools or transport links?

 Davis Tate is a member of ARLA Propertymark, a regulatory body with a strict code of practice.
 By adhering to their high standards, we offer our customers peace of mind that your best interests are at the heart of how we work.

 Lettings Agents also generally have a broader range of properties, making it easier to find something which suits your requirements, tastes and budget.

 At Davis Tate we always welcome the opportunity to talk to all our customers.
 You are welcome to drop in anytime for a coffee and a chat with our friendly team to talk through your needs and register with us.

 Make time to view all the properties that you're interested in.
 In the current market we are finding that some properties are reserved at the first viewing, so make sure you have your finances in place so you can secure the property quickly.

 When you're at the viewing make sure you take the time to have a good look round.
 Check the water pressure, find out how the heating works, check the size of the fridge, etc. If you're viewing a property and the previous tenants are still living there, make sure you know what's included and what belongs to them.